jqhong/onsite/README.md

-(Note: OASIS needs to run on a bare-metal machine with a customized host OS, and there would be a VM installed.
+(Note: OASIS needs to run on a bare-metal machine with a customized OS, and there would be a VM installed.
 If your current Ubuntu does not match with the following requirement or you do not want to disturb your current working environment, you can create a new partition and install a new Ubuntu there.
 Then your machine becomes a dual-boot Ubuntu system, do the following things in the new Ubuntu.
 It's also okay to skip the step if there is no confliction.)

 # Requirement & Preparation
-OASIS needs to run on a bare-metal machine with OS: Ubuntu 18.04; Kernel: linux 5.4.X.
+Host OS: Ubuntu 18.04; Kernel version: linux 5.4.X.

 [Install kvm and its related virt-manager toolchain](https://linuxize.com/post/how-to-install-kvm-on-ubuntu-18-0)